seinecle/nocodeapp-mods/docs/index.md

 [A comparative study](https://arxiv.org/abs/1512.01818) has found that out of 24 solutions, Umigon is the best performer 🏁 for sentiment analysis on social media text in English.
 See the table below and check [the paper behind Umigon](https://www.aclweb.org/anthology/S13-2068.pdf):
 ![Umigon ranks first](./images/umigon-rank.png)

 Note: "3-Classes" at the top of the left column means that the 24 solutions are judged on their performance on analyzing sentiments in three categories: positive, neutral and negative.
 "2-Classes" means that the solutions are tested on texts which are only positive or negative in sentiment.
-Umigon has been released in 2012 and has been continually updated and improved since.
+Umigon has been released in 2012 and has been continuously updated and improved since.

-**Questions / suggestions on the app and the functions**: clementlevallois@protonmail.com or get in touch on Twitter [@seinecle](http://twitter.com/seinecle).
+## Questions / suggestions
+New features?
+Improvments?
+I'll do my best to develop them.
+Get in touch at clementlevallois@protonmail.com or on Twitter [@seinecle](http://twitter.com/seinecle).

 ## The interface of the four functions: